 Recently, Resilinc has been closely monitoring reports concerning Brazil’s severe drought.
-As we enter an El Niño in 2015, Brazil can expect drier weather for the next few months further exasperating the situation.
-While droughts may be a primary concern to farmers, there are also downstream impacts to the global supply chain in terms of water supplies, power supplies, and raw materials that could impact product customers.
+As we enter El Niño in 2015, Brazil can expect drier weather for the next few months further exasperating the situation.
+While droughts may be a primary concern to farmers, there are also downstream impacts on the global supply chain in terms of water supplies, power supplies, and raw materials that could impact product customers.

 Water Rationing Impact: All Markets

 As supplies of water dwindle, some cities are faced with severe water rationing.
 In São Paulo, the rationing is as severe as 5 days with no water (Ortiz, 2015).
 While we cannot accurately predict the exact impact, we can look at a similar situation that occurred in Malaysia last year (Bloomberg Business, 2014), where glove manufacturers were faced with cutting production or having water trucked in.
 The result was backorders on some cleanroom apparel items as well as price increases.